The right choice for right now.

 Global Studies Gateway

-1 Credit Earned* (on average) This course provides an introduction to global studies, a field that examines the interconnectedness of societies at the local, regional, national and international levels through the study of culture.Academic English
+1 Credit Earned* (on average) This course provides an introduction to global studies, a field that examines the interconnectedness of societies at the local, regional, national and international levels through the study of culture.AE1 Course Description:

 Students in American Collegiate Live will be eligible to compete in this exciting competition, encouraging students to work together to solve big global problems.
 In teams, students will choose a climate change issue they are passionate about, identify root causes, create and present a plan of action to solve it.